 The design conference for people who make websites.

 An Event Apart Boston is an intensely educational learning session for passionate practitioners of standards-based web design.
 If you care about code as well as content, usability as well as design, An Event Apart is the conference you’ve been waiting for.
-Join us for twelve great speakers and sessions, plus an optional day-long workshop on mobile design with Luke Wroblewski.
+Join us for twelve great speakers and sessions, plus an optional third day on mobile design with Luke Wroblewski.

 Avoid the check-in line Monday morning by checking in Sunday night in the 4th floor atrium area.
 We will be fully staffed to get you checked in for the event and to answer any event questions you might have.
 Be the first to get all the goodies and breeze into the ballroom the next morning!